US to keep migrant families in hotels as amid rush for space

 White House press secretary Jen Psaki said Friday that the administration takes the “safety and the well-being of children in our care very seriously” and that authorities would investigate Abbott’s claims, but that, at this point, “we have no basis for his call” to shut down the facility.

 Spagat reported from San Diego.
-Associated Press writers Alexandra Jaffe in Washington and Jude Joffe-Block in Phoenix contributed.
+Associated Press writers Alexandra Jaffe in Washington, Jude Joffe-Block in Phoenix and Amy Taxin in Orange County, California, contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.